What Are the Rights of Unmarried Fathers in Florida?

 The majority of parents share legal custody, i.e., they need to make decisions together and agree on what is in the best interest of the child with regard to, for example, education and medical care.
 Physical custody, the time the child spends with each parent, can affect the amount of child support ordered by the court.

-The parent with physical custody of the child is the parent that should be receiving child custody payments.
+The parent with physical custody of the child is the parent who should be receiving child custody payments.

 Contesting Paternity

 It doesn’t happen often.
-However, there are instances when a man will contest paternity, which, if successful, will end any right and obligations he has to the child.
+However, there are instances when a man will contest paternity, which, if successful, will end any rights and obligations he has to the child.

 Conclusion

 Most parents, whether they are married or not, want to be a part of their child’s life.
-This is certainly in the best interest of the child, who benefits from having both a mother and a father in its life.
-In the event of a paternity dispute, either party can contest the matter by hiring a family law attorney or filing his or her forms with the court.
+The child benefits from having both a mother and a father.
+In a paternity dispute, either party can contest it by hiring an attorney or filing forms with the court.
 These forms are available online or at the library.

 Have more questions?
 Let us know by sending an email to: questions@legallotus.legal and we will do our best to develop content to provide you with direction and insight!